authelia/authelia/docs/content/configuration/first-factor/introduction.md

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-When using the [File Provider](#file) this value has a default value of `always` as the cost in this scenario is basically not measurable, users can however override this setting by setting an explicit value.
+When using the [File Provider](#file) this value has a default value of `always` as the cost in this scenario is basically not measurable, users can, however, override this setting by setting an explicit value.
 {{< /callout >}}

 This setting controls the interval at which details are refreshed from the backend.
 The details refreshed in order of